MicrosoftDocs/defender-docs/defender-endpoint/production-deployment.md

 ---
 title: Set up Microsoft Defender for Endpoint deployment
-description: Learn how to set up the deployment for Microsoft Defender for Endpoint ms.service: defender-endpoint ms.author: siosulli
+description: Learn how to set up the deployment for Microsoft Defender for Endpoint. ms.service: defender-endpoint ms.author: siosulli
 author: siosulli